Crestron/CH5ShellUtilitiesCli/src/cli/export-components/README.md

 ## How to Use

 To export components, go to the command-prompt or terminal of the Shell Template project, and execute `ch5-shell-cli export:components`.
-The package.json has scripts to handle this execution - for yarn, use `yarn export:components` command or npm  `npm run export:components` command.
-The short hand for it is `yarn exp:c` or `npm run exp:c` within scripts of package.json.
+The package.json has scripts to handle this execution - for npm, use `npm run export:components` command.
+The short hand for it is `npm run exp:c` within scripts of package.json.

-To access help, you need to execute `yarn export:components --help` or `npm run export:components -- --help`.
+To access help, you need to execute `npm run export:components -- --help`.

 By default, the zip file is created inside the project 'dist' folder.
 This file has the naming convention of `exported-components.zip`.